ianmin2/electron-packager-widevine/README.md

   platforms/architectures will be created.
 * Otherwise, a single bundle for the host platform/architecture will be created.

-For an overview of the other optional flags, run `electron-packager --help` or see [usage.txt](https://github.com/electron/electron-packager/blob/master/usage.txt).
+For an overview of the other optional flags, run `electron-packager-widevine --help` or see [usage.txt](https://github.com/electron/electron-packager/blob/master/usage.txt).
 For detailed descriptions, see the [API documentation](https://electron.github.io/electron-packager/master/modules/electronpackager.html).